natashabatalha/PandExo/docs/tutorialjwst.rst

     #Another way to display this is to print out the keys
     inst_dict.keys()

-Don’t know what instrument options there are?
+Don't know what instrument options there are?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code:: ipython3